ankkona/Air-Traffic-Passenger-Statistics/README.md

 ## 🔍 Key Insights

-* Passenger traffic shows **clear seasonality**, with peak volumes during specific months.
-* **Significant decline** in passenger numbers is observed during **COVID years (2020–2021)**, followed by gradual recovery.
+* Passenger traffic has not grown consistently over time.
+Total passenger numbers increased in some years, but dropped sharply during 2020–2021 due to COVID, followed by a gradual recovery in later years.
+* YoY % clearly highlights years of decline during COVID and strong rebound growth afterward, proving that passenger traffic is highly sensitive to external events.
-* **International passengers form a smaller but strategically important share**, indicating higher revenue and operational complexity.
+* Domestic travel contributes the majority of passenger volume, while International passengers form a smaller but important share.
+* Passenger traffic follows clear monthly seasonality.
+Certain months consistently show higher passenger volumes, indicating peak travel seasons, while others remain comparatively low.
-* A small number of airlines contribute a **disproportionately large share** of total passenger traffic.
+* The Top 5 airlines account for a large portion of total passengers, showing that traffic is concentrated among key carriers.
-* YoY growth trends are **volatile**, highlighting sensitivity to external events and demand fluctuations.
+* COVID caused a clear structural break in passenger trends.
+Passenger volumes in 2020 and 2021 dropped significantly compared to previous years, making the COVID impact visible even without additional filters.
+* Enplaned passengers form the largest passenger activity.
+Boarding passengers contribute the highest share, followed by deplaned passengers, while transit passengers form a relatively small portion.

 ## Assumptions